Norman Solomon

 Solomon finished a distant third in the 2012 Democratic primary, garnering only 14.9% of the vote and thus failing to qualify for the general election.

-In 2016 Solomon supported the presidential candidacy of Senator Bernie Sanders and served as the head of the Bernie Delegates Network.
-When Democratic presidential nominee Hillary Clinton eventually selected Senator Tim Kaine as her running mate, Solomon accused Clinton of showing “demonstrable contempt for the progressive wing” of the Democratic Party.
-More suitable choices, said Solomon, would have been Elizabeth Warren, Sherrod Brown, or Tom Perez.
+In 2016 Solomon supported the presidential candidacy of Senator Bernie Sanders and served as a coordinator of the independent Bernie Delegates Network.
+When the eventual Democratic nominee, Hillary Clinton, eventually selected Senator Tim Kaine as her running mate, Solomon accused Mrs. Clinton of showing “demonstrable contempt for the progressive wing” of the Democratic Party.
+He further stated that Clinton must have known that “her choice of Kaine can only inflame rather than soothe her relations with the huge constituency of Bernie supporters.”
+He added that progressives “will understand what it means when their efforts to challenge oligarchy have been met by Clinton’s selection of a loyal servant of oligarchy,” and that “if Clinton has reached out to Bernie supporters, it appears that she has done so to stick triangulating thumbs in their eyes.”
+More suitable choices for a running mate, said Solomon, would have been Elizabeth Warren, Sherrod Brown, or Tom Perez.

 In 2017, Solomon and RootsAction collaborated with another advocacy group, Free Speech for People, to lead an “Impeach Donald Trump Now” movement.